elledkim/CAC/README.md

 Pilot draft of FinanciPet, an educational web app designed to teach young students about financial concepts through a virtual pet experience. \
 \
-Version viewable at www.financipet.com (very buggy)
+Version viewable at www.financipet.com (needs a loooot of work)